Sawyer Boulton: Professional

-After the 2023-24 season, Boulton signed a professional contract with the Lehigh Valley Phantoms of the American Hockey League.
+After the 2023–24 season, Boulton signed a professional contract with the Lehigh Valley Phantoms of the American Hockey League.
 He participated in the Philadelphia Flyers' 2024 development camp.
-He split the 2024-25 season between Lehigh Valley and the Reading Royals, playing 18 games for Lehigh Valley and 13 games for Reading.
+He split the 2024–25 season between Lehigh Valley and the Reading Royals, playing 18 games for Lehigh Valley and 13 games for Reading.
 He scored 1 goal for each team and accumulated 51 penalty minutes for each team.
 He again spent time with each team in 2025-26.

+As a free agent after two seasons with the Phantoms, Boulton was signed to a two-year contract to continue in the AHL with the Toronto Marlies on July 10, 2026.

 Playing style

 Boulton stated that "I like to bring energy to the whole lineup.
 I like to stick up for my teammates, make sure they feel safe.
 Make sure they have room and try to be good defensively.
 Keep the puck out of our net and play gritty games."
 He also said that "[checking has] always been a big part of my game, my whole life.
 I like to use my body to create space for my teammates.
 I like to intimidate and I like to make my teammates feel comfortable out there."